wunderdogsw/clojureworkshop/README.md

   (where {:email "korma@sqlkorma.com"}))
 ```

-* We will use use-fixtures functionality from clojure.test to allow our tests to write to DB and then rollback after tests are run.
+* We will use use-fixtures functionality from clojure.test to allow our tests to write to DB and then rollback after tests are run
-* Example code is in the guide.
+* Example code is in the guide
+* There are a few different database migration libraries but we won't be using any in this tutorial

 ### Practice - Store data in database
 * Make sure your PostgreSQL instance is running
     * If you installed psql with brew you can get the start command by running `brew info postgres`
-    * Something like `postgres -D /usr/local/var/postgres &`
+    * It is something like `postgres -D /usr/local/var/postgres &`
 * Create database and table in PostgreSQL
     * Database can be created eg. from command line: `createdb shorturl`
     * The script `db/create_user_and_table.postgresql` can be found with tag `step_12_preparation`.
 Here is its content: